MicrosoftDocs/bot-docs/articles/bot-design-navigation.md

 ## The "clueless bot"

-The clueless bot responds in a nonsensical manner when it doesn't understand a user's attempt to access certain functionality, e.g., "help" or "cancel".
+The clueless bot responds in a nonsensical manner when it doesn't understand a user's attempt to access certain functionality.
+A user may try common keyword commands like "help" or "cancel" with reasonable expectations that the bot will respond appropriately.

 Consider the following scenario:

 ![bot](~/media/designing-bots/core/clueless-bot.png)

-Users often attempt to access certain functionality by using common keywords like "help", "cancel", or "start over".
-Although you may be tempted to design every dialog within your bot to listen for, and respond appropriately to, certain keywords, this approach is not recommended.
+Although you may be tempted to design every dialog within your bot to listen for, and respond appropriately to, certain keywords, this approach is not recommended. <!-- because it makes the bot too slow? -->

 > [!TIP]
 > <b>Do</b>: Implement global message handlers (using [.NET](~/dotnet/global-handlers.md) or